gilbruno/SolidityVoting/README.md

 ✔️ Should see an event emitted : _WorkflowStatusChange_ to value _VotesTallied_ <br>
 ✔️ Should see a not owner voter can not vote <br>
 ✔️ Should see the owner can vote without error <br>
-✔️ Should see the winningProposalID state property is not null anymore <br>
 ✔️ Should see the winningProposalID match the winner <br>
 > For this test we hydrate a set of data voters, porposals ans votes.
 Then we are able to compute our winner in Javascript.
 We compare this computed winner with the winner computed with the smart contract and compare with the winnerID <br>

 ## RUN TESTS